Belize Population Pyramid (2025)

 Employment

-Belize must create approximately 4,000 new jobs annually to absorb young people entering the workforce.
-This requires robust economic growth, entrepreneurship support, and skills training programs aligned with market demands.
+As young people enter the workforce, Belize requires robust economic growth, entrepreneurship support, and skills training programs aligned with market demands.
 Failure to provide adequate employment opportunities could lead to social instability and youth emigration.

 Education

-The large youth population (26.3% or 0.1 million under 15) demands massive educational investment in Belize.
+The large youth population (26.3% or 111,104 under 15) demands massive educational investment in Belize.
 School infrastructure, teacher training, and educational quality improvements are urgent priorities.
 This generation's education will determine the country's future competitiveness and ability to leverage its demographic dividend.

 Pensions